michan94/NHLFantasyOptimizer/README.md

 ## Introduction

-This tool was created to help aid in selecting the optimal lineup for your fantasy hockey team week in, week out.
+This tool was created to help aid in selecting the optimal lineup for my fantasy hockey team week in, week out.

 ## Tools